 Marriage is this beautiful, amazing, loving, caring union… until it’s not.
 Your divorce can go relatively smoothly, or become “the war of the roses.”
 It has been said that marriage takes a lot of work, and it does, work that can be really rewarding.
 But divorce takes even more work, especially when there are kids involved.

 There are a number of simple, smart strategies which we recommend based on our years of experience helping clients like you navigate their divorces.
-Here are a few of the most important:

 - Consider the timing of your divorce.
 If your spouse is due a bonus or raise, wait until it is paid out before filing, to avoid any claim that its not marital property.
 If you have been in long-term marriage, stick it out to the 10-year mark.
 This will help you get more of your spouse’s social security.

-- Make yourself indispensible.
+- Make yourself indispensable.
 Make sure your name is on all bank accounts, investment accounts, deeds of trust, utilities, etc. and that joint signatures are needed.
 This will prevent your spouse from raiding your bank accounts.

 - Gather all financial information which you have access to, and make copies of documents that might easily be destroyed or lost.
 Make copies of all documents (tax returns, bank statements, credit card bills, W-2 forms, mortgage statements, loan agreements, etc.).
 Track down the assets.
 You need to know where every penny is.
 This includes bank accounts, stocks, bonds, jewelry, etc. In a divorce, each spouse has to disclose all assets, but often individuals are less than forthcoming.
 Know what is out there as half, or some portion of it, is yours.